opencollective/opencollective/postmortem/2019-09-03-jwt-secret-misused.md

 - **2019-06-17 14:00**:
   Issue is discovered and reported internally.
 It gets properly documented but we decide not to prioritize it because there's not exploit possible.
 - **2019-08-28 15:40**:
-  A user report the issue to us by email along with other recommendations to better secure our JWT authentication.
+  A user, [Robin](https://github.com/Beanow), reports the issue to us by email along with other recommendations to better secure our JWT authentication.
 We confirm the reception 45 minutes after.
 - **2019-08-28 16:30**:
   We review the report and categorize all issues.
 - **2019-08-29/30**: